Ranger BBQ Sauce Hits the Market

 The sauce is becoming recognized as one of the best.
 At the 2018 World Series of BBQ Sauce in Kansas City.
 JR Okie Smokie finished 10th among 134 entries in the mild tomato category and 40th out of 388 in the “Best Sauce on the Planet.”

 Ranger BBQ Sauce currently is available at Whittet’s, Alva’s Market and Wickedly Rustic in Alva.
-The Ranger Mart located in the Student Center in Alva also will have the sauce available when it reopens in August.
+The Ranger Market located in the Student Center in Alva also will have the sauce available when it reopens in August.
 Customers also may order the sauce by emailing email@example.com.

 CONTACT FOR RELEASE:

 Steve Valencia, Associate Vice President for University Relations